jwg4/dwr/PITCHME.md

  - Send the data to someone
  - Throw it away after you've finished with it
- - Make a backup of today's version. you should use SQLite
+ - Make a backup of today's version.

+you should use SQLite.

 If you create any kind of SQL database and
+ - copy all the data from another SQL database
+ - write the whole database to a file
  - delete it after use.

-you should use SQLite
+you should use SQLite.